TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    <f:link.action action="new" class="icon new" arguments="{blog: blog}" title="{f:translate(key: 'post.createAnother')}">
          <f:translate key="post.createAnother">[create another post]</f:translate>
    </f:link.action>

+.. todo: Either remove the class attribute here or add it above.
+There are people (like me) that
+         are confused by code examples where things are not 100% correct.
+Same for the title attribute.

 The tag ``<f:link.action>`` creates a link to a special controller action
 combination: ``tx_blogexample_pi1[controller]=post`` and